-2007 Principal Investigator, College of Life Sciences, University of Dundee, UK
+2007 Research Group Leader, Life Sciences, University of Dundee

 2003-2007 Post-doctoral research with Prof. Michael Cole, Dartmouth College, NH, USA and Princeton University, NJ, USA.
 “Regulation and Function of c-Myc”

 1997-2002 PhD Biochemistry with Prof. Julian Downward and Prof. Gerard Evan.
 Imperial Cancer Research Fund, London, UK.
 Thesis “Regulation of Caspase Activation during Programmed Cell Death”